Skip to content

 SEN0609 — static-presence radar

-• Field of view: 100° azimuth × 40° pitch.
+• Field of view: 100° horizontal × 40° vertical.

 • Range: up to 16 m.

-• Weakness: no per-target information — just a single room-wide presence signal.
+• Weakness: no per-target information, just a single room-wide presence signal.

 Environmental sensors

-• SHTC3 — temperature and humidity sensor.
-Both enabled by default.
+• SHTC3 — temperature and humidity.

 LED and relay